 Below are several local spots providing student discounts when you present your ID.
 Also note that many national chains give student discounts, including McDonalds, Dunkin’ Donuts, Chipotle, and Chick-fil-A.

-The Bean: Chat with a friend or get some work done at The Bean, a coffee shop with 4 locations in the East Village and one in Williamsburg.
+The Bean: Chat with a friend or get some work done at The Bean, a coffee shop with 2 locations in the East Village (one near Cooper Union, the other near The New School and NYU).
 Flash your student ID for 10% off pick-me-ups like the Nut-Ella Fitzgerald.

-Garden of Eden: Grab a bag of groceries for 10% off at this gourmet market, with locations in Chelsea and Upper West Side.
+Garden of Eden: Grab a bag of groceries for 10% off at this gourmet market, with locations in Chelsea and on the Upper West Side near Columbia.

 The Hummus & Pita Co: Get your fill of falafel at this fast-casual restaurant, which has locations in Chelsea, Tribeca, and Midtown West.
 Students get 10% off.